Modeling and Control of a Novel Variable Stiffness Three DoFs Wrist: Control Architecture

 \section{Control Architecture}

-For simplicity, we implement an open-loop control law to validate the efficacy of the proposed hardware without altering the inherent system compliance \cite{della2017controlling}.
-The control strategy exclusively exploits kinematic considerations to regulate the position of the motors and thus is independent of the characteristic of the non-linear elastic transmission.
-The control law comprises a position controller and a stiffness controller, which are decoupled and work in parallel.
+To validate the effectiveness of the proposed hardware without {compromising} the inherent compliance of the system \cite{della2017controlling}, we opt for a simple open-loop controller.
+This control strategy regulates the motor positions {based} solely on kinematic considerations{, remaining} independent of the characteristics of the non-linear elastic transmission.
+The control architecture, schematized in Figure~\ref{fig:Control_Architecture}, {consists of} a position controller and a stiffness controller, {both} decoupled and {operating} in parallel.